Site Speed Optimization Case Study – www.psychologicallyunemployable.net

 Values of Page size, Load time, Requests and Perf.
 Grade improved.

 Values of Cache static content and Effective use of CDN improved.

 Now, we have finally tuned our case study site for achieving best site speed optimization results under the given limitations.
 The only problem with the site is Pippity, but being an integral part of the site, it cannot be removed.

 Mark de Scande optimized one more website for speed.
 Now, it is running at full throttle, without making any compromise to page load time and/or site load speed time.
 If you are running a site under similar conditions, you can implement the same site speed optimization strategy on your own site.
 In case of any question, please feel free to get in touch with us.
 We would be happy to help.
-Mark de Scande also offers his professional site speed optimization services through oDesk.
+Mark de Scande also offers his professional site speed optimization services through UpWork.